krobelus/rate-experiments/README.md

 Overhead of Reason Deletions
 ----------------------------

 Figure @fig:correlation-reason-deletions-time-delta suggests that a large number of reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
-Curiously, a significant overhead in memory usage seems to occur only on proofs with almost no reason deletions, as illustrated by figure
+A significant overhead in memory consumption occurs in only one instance, which also has a high number of reason deletions, see figure @fig:correlation-reason-deletions-space-delta.
-@fig:correlation-reason-deletions-space-delta.

 Note that this overhead also occurs for proofs that only contain redundant reason deletions.
 For this class of proofs, the overhead could be easily